-Early detection through an exam by your optometrist or Dr. Reeves can determine the presence and the extent of a cataract.
+Early detection through an exam in our Johnson City clinic by expert surgeon Dr. Reeves can determine the presence and the extent of a cataract.
 When symptoms first appear, your doctor may be able to temporarily alleviate the effects of cataracts and improve your vision by prescribing glasses, strong bifocals, or other visual aids.
 However, cataracts may continue to advance leaving surgery as the only option to restore your good vision.

 Preparing for Cataract Surgery

 A cataract is the hardening or opacification of the eyes natural crystalline lens causing vision problems.
 Vision with cataracts is often cloudy, colors become dull and driving at night is very difficult.
 Cataract development is typically related to aging.
 Cataracts are very common in older people.
 By age 80, more than half of all Americans either have some degree of cataract or have already undergone cataract surgery in one or both eyes.
 By age 95, this percentage increases to almost 100%.
 A cataract can occur in either or both eyes.
 Individuals with a cataract in one eye usually go on to develop a cataract in the other eye as well.

 - Cloudiness or blurry vision

 - Double vision

 - Colors seem faded

 Once you and your eye doctor have decided that you will have your cataract removed, the eye surgeon will examine you.
 For the immediate time period before and after cataract surgery, ask your surgeon if you should continue your usual medications and nutritional supplements.